openethereum/openethereum.github.io/The-Parity-Light-Protocol-(PIP).md

   - the index of a prior request in a packet (the first having index 0)
   - the index of an output of the prior request

+A single exception to this is the `max` input on a headers request: this must be specified as a scalar and not as a back-reference.

 This is encoded as an RLP-list containing two items: `[P_IDX, O_IDX]`

 Allowing only back-references allows us to never process requests in worse than `O(N)` time, and purely "disjoint" requests (that is, those which don't have dependencies on prior requests) can be processed in parallel.